 - What's the overall purpose of the code? - There's a big set of if statements, what is the problem that is being solved by that set of code? - There's some interesting bracketing happening.
-Is that a different style from what I'm used to? - What's the purpose of the "return 0" we're seeing in the if statements? - That last printf . . . is that always going to run?
+Is that a different style from what I'm used to? - With all those printf statements, what does the output look like?